JacksonJ97/fylo-dark-theme-landing-page/README.md

 ### What I learned

-In this project I learned how to make the typography fuild by using the clamp function.
+In this project, I learned how to make the typography fuild by using the clamp function.
 I also used this project to practice how to make a landing page by using CSS Grid, CSS Flexbox, and more.

 ### Useful resources